Brian Dooreck MD

 Lactose intolerance is extremely common among East Asians, Hispanics, and African Americans.

 Symptoms can include bloating, diarrhea, gas, and stomach discomfort.
-Although there is no way to “cure” this, there are steps you can take to prevent this from happening.
+Although there is no way to “cure” this, you can take steps to prevent this from happening.

 What is lactose intolerance?

-Lactose is the natural sugar that's found in dairy products like milk and cheese.
-For you to digest these foods, your body has to break the sugar down.
+Lactose is the natural sugar found in dairy products like milk and cheese.
+To digest these foods, your body has to break the sugar down.
 There is an enzyme in your body called lactase that does this.
-However, some people don't have enough lactase in their bodies to break all of the lactose down.
-When this happens, the lactose moves from the small intestine into the large intestine, which is what causes feelings of bloating and an upset stomach
+However, some people don't have enough lactase to break all the lactose down.
+When this happens, the lactose moves from the small intestine into the large intestine, which is what causes feelings of bloating and an upset stomach.

 What causes lactose intolerance?

-When you're a baby who gets all your nutrition from milk, your body is making lots of lactase to digest it all.
-However, when you get older and replace milk with other foods, lactase production naturally decreases.
-This is completely natural.
-For some people, however, lactase levels get too low and they can't digest dairy easily anymore.
+When you're a baby who gets all your nutrition from milk, your body makes lots of lactase to digest.
+However, lactase production naturally decreases when you age and replace milk with other foods.
+This is entirely natural.
+For some people, however, lactase levels get too low, and they can't digest dairy easily anymore.

 Sometimes, this can be genetic.